-Did you know that from 1 January 2014, your employer’s super contributions may be going to a new super fund, known as a MySuper product?
+Did you know that since 1 January 2014, your employer’s super contributions may be going to a new super fund, known as a MySuper product?
 Did you know that you may end up with one super fund holding your super balance accumulated up to the end of December 2013, and another super fund holding your super savings accumulated from January 2014?
 And from July 2017, those 2 super accounts may then be combined into the MySuper product?

-- Why is the government introducing MySuper?
+- Why has the government introduced MySuper?

-- What is going to happen under MySuper?
+- What happens under MySuper?

 - What does MySuper mean for your super account?

 - What if I have a SMSF, or I don’t want to move to a MySuper fund?

 - How do I know that my super fund is a MySuper fund?